wso2/k8s-api-operator/scenarios/scenario-20/README.md

-## Scenario 20 - Horizontal pod auto-scaling with custom-metrics
+## Scenario 20 - Horizontal Pod Auto-Scaling with Custom-Metrics

 - This scenario describes how to auto-scale backend or managed API horizontally based on custom metrics.
 - Prometheus will be used as the monitoring system for custom metrics.